gnmathur/resql/README.md

 [![Java CI with Maven](https://github.com/gnmathur/resql/actions/workflows/maven.yml/badge.svg?branch=main)](https://github.com/gnmathur/resql/actions/workflows/maven.yml)

 # resql
-A Java library for translating custom query grammar into target DB where clauses
+`resql` defines a database-agnostic grammar to write query strings WHERE clauses.
+It also provides default translators for most common database to process the `resql` WHERE clause syntax into the target database WHERE clause syntax

 ## Feature
-* Provide a more succinct way to express query argument "where" clauses
+* Provide a more succinct way to express query argument _WHERE_ clauses
 * In-built syntactic and semantic checks.
 The query argument has a well-defined grammar enforcing the checks.
 Malformed queries can be indicated back to the user at the API layer itself.
 * Has multiple DB bindings including `Postgres`, `MongoDB`, and `MySQL`
 * Default and extensible safeguards to filter out unwanted queries.
 For example, the PG adapter has defaults to prevent queries that look like SQL injection